vmware/vic/doc/user_doc/vic_app_dev/container_operations.md

 # Supported Docker Commands

- vSphere Integrated Containers supports these container operations.
+ vSphere Integrated Containers supports these container operations from Docker 1.11.
+The supported version of the Docker API is 1.23.
+If you are using a more recent version of the Docker client, see [Docker Commands Fail with a Docker API Version Error](ts_docker_version_error.md).

 ## General Container Operations ##